ecigwe/Universal-School-System-1/README.md

 * Only A Staff Of A School Can Update A Classroom For That School.
 * Only A Staff Of A School Can Delete A Classroom For That School.
 * Classrooms For A School Can Be Accessed By The School's Staff Officials, The Students And The Student's Parent.

+### Accessing Study Timetables
+* A Student or a staff can interact only with the study timetable that he or she has created.

 ### Each API Endpoint And Their Purpose
 This API has routes, each of which are dedicated to a single objective.
 The endpoints make use of HTTP response codes to indicate the API status and errors.